 Where a longer term loan may have higher interest rates and fees, and take a lengthier time to pay off, a short term loan may present more cost-savings over time.
 Sometimes people set long term goals and apply for long term loans to achieve their end result, such as buying a home.
 However, even long term goals may be broken down into steps and funded through short term loans.

-When considering short term lending approval and terms, lenders assess an individual’s credit history to evaluate the likelihood of default and their ability to meet monthly loan repayments.
+When considering loan approval and terms, lenders assess an individual’s credit history to evaluate the likelihood of default and their ability to meet monthly loan repayments.
 If declined a loan based on credit history, an individual may take steps to improve their credit score or opt to use a guarantor for a loan.

-Short term loans may be more favourable for approval because the borrowing amounts are smaller; however, monthly repayment amounts may be higher.
+Short term loans may be more favourable for approval because the borrowing amounts are smaller and the convenient loan repayment options ; however, monthly repayment amounts may be higher.
 Where future income is expected to repay this amount, a short term loan may be a viable credit option.